Natchez people: Natchez revolt in 1729 and aftermath

 The French and Natchez continued to attack each other until 1731.
-On January 21, 1731, Perier with the troops of the colony and two battalions of marines commanded by his brother, Perier de Salvert, attacked the stronghold of the Natchez at White Apple.
-On the 24th, the Natchez made propositions of peace and some chiefs met Perier who proposed they enter a cabin that seemed to be deserted, but as soon as they crossed its threshold, they were made prisoners by Perier.
-On January 25, 45 men, and 450 women and children surrendered and were taken as prisoners, but the rest of the Natchez and their chiefs escaped in the night.
+On January 21, 1731, Perier, with the troops of the colony and two battalions of marines commanded by his brother, Perier de Salvert, attacked the stronghold of the Natchez at White Apple.
+On the 24th, the Natchez made proposals for peace, and some chiefs met Perier, who suggested they enter a cabin that seemed deserted; as soon as they crossed its threshold, they were made prisoners by Perier.
+On January 25, 45 men, 450 women, and children surrendered and were taken as prisoners, but the rest of the Natchez and their chiefs escaped in the night.
 The next morning, only two sick men and one woman were found in the fort.
-Perier burned the fort and on the 28th, the French began their withdrawal.
-Perier sold the chiefs Great Sun, the Little Sun, the 45 other male prisoners and the 450 women and children into slavery in Saint-Domingue.
+Perier burned the fort, and on the 28th, the French began their withdrawal.
+Perier sold the chiefs, Great Sun, the Little Sun, the 45 other male prisoners, and the 450 women and children into slavery in Saint-Domingue.

 Although significantly weakened by the defeat, the Natchez managed to regroup and make one last attack on the French at Fort St. Jean Baptiste in October 1731.
 With reinforcements from Spain and Native American allies, the French under the fort's commander Louis Juchereau de St. Denis mounted a counterattack and defeated the Natchez.

-The Natchez revolt expanded into a larger regional conflict with many repercussions.
-The Yazoo and Koroa Indians allied with the Natchez and suffered the same fate in defeat.
+The Natchez revolt escalated into a broader regional conflict with far-reaching repercussions.
+The Yazoo and Koroa Indians, allied with the Natchez, suffered the same fate as the Natchez.
 The Tunica were initially reluctant to fight on either side.
-In the summer of 1730, a large group of Natchez asked for refuge with the Tunica, which was given.
+In the summer of 1730, a large group of Natchez sought refuge with the Tunica, and their request was granted.
 During the night, the Natchez turned on their hosts, killing 20 and plundering the town.
 In return, the Tunica attacked Natchez refugees throughout the 1730s and into the 1740s.